chairemobilite/transition-docs/tutorial/README.md

 ![Import GTFS: Select agencies and lines](images/gtfsSelectAgenciesAndLines.png)

 Select the services to import.
 Service names are not always obvious, some agencies have a lot of services.
-They can either all be select, or filtered to include only the services for weekdays at a given date.
+They can either all be selected, or filtered to include only the services for weekdays at a given date.

 ![Import GTFS: Filter services](images/gtfsFilterServices.png)